-Mariposa Elementary is working with visual artist Jackie Baxton.
-Ms. Baxton curriculum explores the three-dimensional artwork (students will create and compare both a molded and sculpted model of their own hand) while also applying lessons about measurement/data, geometry, anatomy/bone structure.
+Greeley Hill, Lake Don Pedro Elementary, and Sierra Foothill Charter Schools are working with visual artists Jackie Baxton.
+Ms. Braxton curriculum explores the three-dimensional artwork (students will create and compare both a molded and sculpted model of their own hand) while also applying lessons about measurement/data, geometry, anatomy/bone structure.

-El Portal Elementary and Yosemite Park Elementary Schools are working with ceramic artists Phyllis Becker and Tiffany Newberry.
-Ms. Becker and Ms. Newberry’s unit is titled “The Mud Beneath Your Feet,” and examines chemical reactions and the (mathematically measurable) dynamic effect they have on the molecular and atomic structure of matter through the creation of whimsical ceramic pieces.
+Mariposa Elementary School is working with ceramic artists Phyllis Becker.
+Ms. Becker’s unit is titled “The Mud Beneath Your Feet,” and examines chemical reactions and the (mathematically measurable) dynamic effect they have on the molecular and atomic structure of matter through the creation of whimsical ceramic pieces.
 Students participate in hands-on, individualized classroom instruction, building pinch-pot creatures, ceramic plates, modules, and more.

 Debbie Croft: Combining art, education creates great rewards